L402: Authentication and Payments for the Lightning-Native Web

 Loop.
 Aperture can be used to easily

-create a new LSAT-aware paid API or service, and even seamlessly upgrade an
+create a new L402-aware paid API or service, and even seamlessly upgrade an

-existing web resource or API to make it LSAT-enabled, creating a portal from
+existing web resource or API to make it L402-enabled, creating a portal from

 the existing web to the new Lightning-native web.

-One can view LSATs as a fancy authentication token or cookie.
+One can view L402s as a fancy authentication token or cookie.
 They differ from

 regular cookies in that they're a cryptographically verifiable bearer

 credential.
-An LSAT token encodes all its capabilities within a macaroon
+An L402 token encodes all its capabilities within a macaroon

 which can only be created by the end service provider.
-The LSAT specification
+The L402 specification

 seamless end-to-end payment+authentication flow for the next-generation of paid